-Grade Reports: At the end of each quarter, parents will receive a report that indicates student performance in each subject area.
-At the end of the 2nd & 4th quarters, teachers will write a narrative report for each student.
+Reports: At the end of the first and third quarters, parents will receive a report that indicates student performance in each subject area.
+At other reporting periods, teachers may write a narrative report for each student.
 These reports provide parents with specific feedback on a student's strengths and weaknesses within a given class.
 In addition to narrative commentary, these reports include student grades in various categories of assessment along with an overall letter grade for the semester.